mathew-fleisch/cattle-of-satan/README.md

         \/     \/                     \/          \/                \/     \/          \/     \/
 ```

-This is not settlers of catan.
+This is not Settlers of Catan.